The "Internships" programme

 Aim of the programme

-The aim of the Internships programme is to strengthen Inria’s scientific partnerships by welcoming excellent students from partner institutions abroad and training them through research.
+The aim of the Internships programme is to strengthen Inria’s scientific partnerships by welcoming excellent students from partner institutions abroad and training them.
 It allows foreign students to work for several months within an Inria project team, providing them with financial support for their living expenses in France.

 What is a partner institution?